Rate limiting in Marketplace API and Integration API

 Concurrency limit means a limit on the number of simultaneous requests that the API can process at any given moment.

-It is good to note that production environments are currently not rate limited, except for one endpoint in Integration API.
-Still, as you build your Flex marketplace implementation to take the rate and concurrency limits into account in your development environment, we do appreciate it if you also transfer those behaviors into production.
+It is good to note that live environments are currently not rate limited, except for one endpoint in Integration API.
+Still, as you customize your Sharetribe marketplace implementation to take the rate and concurrency limits into account in your development environment, we do appreciate it if you also transfer those behaviors into production.

-All query and command endpoints have rate limits in dev and demo environments.
+All query and command endpoints have rate limits in dev and test environments.
 In addition, the Integration API listing creation endpoint has a separate rate limit in all environments.
-This means that in dev and demo environments, both rate limits apply to listing creation in the following way:
+This means that in dev and test environments, both rate limits apply to listing creation in the following way: